 Roadie pays drivers every Tuesday through direct deposit, and it takes between one to three days for money to reach your bank account.

 It’s absolutely crucial that you make sure your bank account is verified through the Roadie app.
 There have been many customer complaints about not receiving their payment because of this.

 The only method of payout is direct deposit at the moment.
 There is an option to do instant payout for a small fee, however.

 Extra Reading – How To Make $50 Per Day.

 According to the Roadie website, the average Roadie driver makes $15 per trip.

-But, here are some rough Roadie earning numbers to keep in mind:
+But, here are some approximate Roadie driver earning estimates you can keep in mind:

 - Local Deliveries: Earn between $8 to $60 per delivery